 If she was caught unveiled, the man is required by law to file for divorce.
-A woman wasn’t allowed to eat on the same table with a man unless he was her husband.
+A woman wasn’t allowed to eat at the same table as a man unless he was her husband.
 If the husband invited a guest, she was required to eat in a separate room.
-Marriage was betrothal; she was chosen to be married not the other way round, and there was little she could do about that.
+Marriage was betrothal; she was chosen to be married not the other way around, and there was little she could do about that.

 In Galilee these women had followed him and cared for his needs.
 Many other women who had come up with him to Jerusalem were also there.

 Mark 15:41 NIV

 Polygamy was allowed for men so women usually shared their husbands with other women.
 Women weren’t allowed to vote.
 She even couldn’t be a witness in a court case because the scribes and Pharisees believed women were inherently liars.
 They weren’t allowed to read the Torah or even be taught the Torah (law of Moses).
 Jesus broke this law when He taught Mary.

 …Mary, who sat at the Lord’s feet listening to what he said.

 They basically weren’t supposed to do or be anywhere that involved more than one man.
 Thank God we’ve drastically grown past that as a generation.
 It will be therefore absurd on our side to go back to these things in the name of doctrine just because it’s written in the Bible.
 Ask yourself first, what’s the context of the content?

 As already stated, the Bible was written to 3 people groups; Greeks, Romans and Jews, especially the epistles.
 I’ve already discussed the Jewish culture, and now I want to continue with that of the Greeks and Romans, so we understand why Paul said the things he said.